After adoring my Matis, Lena, and Gabin dresses… and of course the Lolo jumpsuit… it was bound to happen.

 If I haven’t totally dissuaded you, the Gabinette is available from Rouje in two prints for $185 USD.

 This is an older style, but luckily, older Rouje pieces sometimes get listed on the Real Real, where you can save money and the environment by buying it secondhand.
-You also get $25 off your first purchase.

 Note: newinspired uses affiliate links which costs you nothing… but means a lot to me.
 When you use these links, the money newinspired earns gets reinvested in blog content.
 Absolutely nothing on newinspired is “gifted,” I purchase each item with my own money.
 Affiliate commissions are used to purchase new items to honestly & thoroughly review.
 If you found this review helpful, consider using them to support newinspired.